iaredi/sippsperu/readme.md

 # Biodiversity in Puebla

 This project provides a web platform to capture, analyze, and display biodiversity data in the state of Puebla, Mexico.
-The web platform provides an intuitive user interface for field technicians throughout the state to enter data collected via the MTP biodiversity monitoring protocol.
+The web platform provides an intuitive user interface for field technicians throughout the state to enter data collected via the TIM biodiversity monitoring protocol.
 The site is live at
 * [https//:biodiversidadpuebla.online](https//:biodiversidadpuebla.online).
 If you would like visitor login permission, send me and email at forest.carter@gmail.com.

 ### User Interface